-I used to pride myself in being able to go at whatever I was doing longer and harder than anyone else.
+I used to pride myself on being able to go at whatever I was doing longer and harder than anyone else.
 Pride’s not a good thing.
-I now closely monitor how I’m feeling, my rest and my balance between time with people and time alone.
+I now closely monitor how I’m feeling, my rest, and my balance between time with people and time alone.

 I’m hyper-focused on it.
 Because I can’t afford not to be.
-I build margin into my schedule because, without it, the edge of the next cliff is right around the corner.
+I build margin into my schedule because the edge of the next cliff is right around the corner without it.

 11. Watch for the warning signs

 I watch these 11 signs of burnout diligently.
-About a month ago I saw over half the warning signs creep back in.
+There was a time after my recovery that I saw over half the warning signs creep back in.
 I told our elders immediately.
 I was two days into what I thought was a ‘mini burnout’, but I sounded the alarm bells.

 12. Take full responsibility for the health of your soul

 Nobody else is responsible for your health.
 You are.
-Pray, read your bible, seek life giving friendships, replenish your energy, eat right, work out, love deeply.
+Pray, read your bible, seek life-giving friendships, replenish your energy, eat right, work out, and love deeply.
 These things nourish your soul.
 If you don’t do them, nobody will.

 So that’s my story.